This is the full workflow: define components, write processors, wire them into a world, run it.

 4. Spawn entities with initial component values

-5. Run -- the engine drains commands, applies them, steps processors, persists state
+5. Run -- the gate delegates, the engine steps processors, and storage appends state

 Complete Example